 100- Night Sleep Trial

 With the purchase of any of their mattress models, Amerisleep includes a risk-free, 100-night sleep trial.
 During this trial period, customers can try their new mattress within the comfort of their own home— we recommend trying it for at least 30 days to allow the body to properly adjust to a new sleep surface.
-If the customer is not happy with the mattress, Amerisleep will arrange to have the mattress picked up and donated to a local charity.
+If the customer is not happy with the mattress after 30 nights, Amerisleep will issue a full refund.

 Each Amerisleep mattress comes with a 20-year warranty.
 The warranty protects against any manufacturing defects that could cause the foam to crack and sagging greater than 0.75 inches.
 Our warranty is one of the best in the mattress industry.

 What Can Customers Expect in a Budget Mattress?